 \section{Preliminaries}

-In this section we recall several notions and results which will be used throughout the paper. \begin{defn} A smooth surjective submersion $\pi :(M,g)\to (B,g')$ between two pseudo-Riemannian manifolds is said to be a {\it pseudo-Riemannian submersion} (see \cite{onei}) when $\pi_*$ preserves scalar products of vectors normal to fibres and when the metric induced on every fibre $F_b=\pi^{-1}(b)$, where $b\in B$, is non-degenerate. \end{defn} The vectors tangent to fibres are called vertical and those normal to fibres are called horizontal.
+In this section we recall several notions and results that will be used throughout the paper. \begin{defn} A smooth surjective submersion $\pi :(M,g)\to (B,g')$ between two pseudo-Riemannian manifolds is said to be a {\it pseudo-Riemannian submersion} (see \cite{onei}) when $\pi_*$ preserves scalar products of vectors normal to fibres and when the metric induced on every fibre $F_b=\pi^{-1}(b)$, where $b\in B$, is non-degenerate. \end{defn} The vectors tangent to fibres are called vertical and those normal to fibres are called horizontal.
 We denote the vertical distribution by $\mathcal V$ and the horizontal distribution by $\mathcal H$.
 The geometry of pseudo-Riemannian submersions is characterized in terms of the O'Neill tensors $T$, $A$ (see \cite{one,onei}) defined for every vector fields $E$, $F$ on $M$ by

 where $\na $ is the Levi-Civita connection of $g$, and $v$ and $h$ denote the orthogonal projections on $\mathcal V$ and $\mathcal H$, respectively.
 We assume that the fibres are totally geodesic, which is equivalent to $T_EF=0$ for every $E,F$.
-The O'Neill tensor $A$ is alternating, i.e. $A_XY=-A_YX$ for any horizontal vectors $X,Y$, and skew-symmetric with respect to $g$, i.e. $g(A_EF,G)=-g(F,A_EG)$ for every vector fields $E$, $F$, $G$ (\cite{bes,fal-pas-ian,one,onei}).
+The O'Neill tensor $A$ is alternating, i.e. $A_XY=-A_YX$ for any horizontal vectors $X,Y$, and skew-symmetric with respect to $g$, i.e. $g(A_EF,G)=-g(F,A_EG)$ for every vector fields $E$, $F$, $G$ (see \cite{bes,fal-pas-ian,one,onei}).
 Throughout the paper, $X,Y,Z,Z'$ will always be horizontal vector fields, while $U,V,W,W'$ will be vertical vector fields.
 We assume that $\dim M>\dim B$ and that $M$ is connected.

-We denote by $R$, $R'$ and $\hat R$ the Riemann curvature tensors of $M$, $B$ and of the fibre $\pi^{-1}(x)$, $x\in B$, respectively.
-We choose the convention for the curvature tensor $R(E,F)=\na_E\na_F-\na_F\na_E-\na_{[E,F]}$. $R'(X,Y)Z$ will also denote the horizontal lift of $R'(\pi_*X,\pi_*Y)\pi_*Z$.
-The structure equations of a pseudo-Riemannian submersion, usually called the O'Neill equations, are stated next in totally geodesic fibre setup. \begin{proposition}[\cite{bes,fal-pas-ian,gra,one}] If $\pi:M\to B$ is a pseudo-Riemannian submersion with totally geodesic fibres, then
+We denote by $R$, $R'$ and $\hat R$ the Riemann curvature tensors of $M$, $B$ and of a fibre $F_b$, respectively.
+We choose the convention for the curvature tensor $R(E,F)=\na_E\na_F-\na_F\na_E-\na_{[E,F]}$.
+By $R'(X,Y)Z$ we shall also denote the horizontal lift of $R'(\pi_*X,\pi_*Y)\pi_*Z$.
+The structure equations of a pseudo-Riemannian submersion, usually called the O'Neill equations, are stated next in a totally geodesic fibre set-up. \begin{proposition}[\cite{bes,fal-pas-ian,gra,one}] If $\pi:M\to B$ is a pseudo-Riemannian submersion with totally geodesic fibres, then

 $(a)$ $R(X,Y,Z,Z')=R'(X,Y,Z,Z')-2g(A_XY,A_ZZ')+g(A_YZ,A_XZ')-g(A_XZ,A_YZ'),$

 $(b)$ $R(X,Y,Z,U)=g((\nabla_ZA)_XY,U)$,

 $(c)$ $R(X,U,Y,V)=g((\nabla_UA)_XY,V)+g(A_XU,A_YV)$,